ansible/ansible-documentation/docs/docsite/rst/community/ecosystem_project_resources.rst

 The `Ansible project-template <https://github.com/ansible-community/project-template>`_ is a GitHub repository template for Ansible ecosystem projects that contains:

-* files normally present in every repository like README, license- and code-of-conduct-related ones, and others
+* Files normally present in every repository like README, license, code of conduct, and so on.
 * a docsite template for your project you are encouraged to use to provide a consistent experience to users and contributors across Ansible ecosystem projects.

 Please take a look at the `docsite <https://ansible.readthedocs.io/projects/ansible-project-template/en/latest/>`_ built from the project-template to see it in action.